frontfoot/overlay_me/README.md

 ### Extended use - share overlay images to your work team, keep images sets per project

-The script will load the list of images from /overlay_images
+By default the script will try to load the list of images from /overlay_images

 List your images in JSON, simply: